ErikFaustmann/MCNCC/README.md

 Steps:

 - download the FID-300 dataset and create a new project folder containing the python file and the "datasets" folder
+- use the cmc function in order to create cmc-plots from your score-files